-- Evaluation of the course objectives will be assessed by the evaluation of two major examinations (hour exams) and a comprehensive final examination.
-Due to time constraints no make-up examinations will be given.
+- Due to time constraints no make-up examinations will be given.
 A student who can document an excused absence receives a grade based on his/her exam average.
 A grade of zero will be recorded for unexcused absences.
-From time to time there will be unannounced guizzes. - Seminar Program.
+From time to time there will be unannounced quizzes. - Seminar Program.
 Students are strongly encouraged to attend the seminars offered in the Department of Chemistry.
 They will earn 10(bonus points)/1000 points basis if they attend the seminars.